MrKiplin/fussy-eaters-app/README.md

-# Fussy Eaters App
+# React Electron Template

-Desktop app for tracking fussy eating habits
+A simple template for integrating React into an Electron desktop app.

 ## Getting Started